askirmas/react-classnaming/README.md

 })} />
 ```

-For hint will be used such props of target component that can be assignable to `string`.
+For hint will be used such props of target component that can be assigned to `string`.
 After calling `mapping` function and setting other properties, usual TypeScript will check for presence of target's required properties and other ordinary for TS things.

 ![](./images/classnames_map.gif)